 Making our region work for all

-The Pittsburgh region is changing, experiencing a time of great growth and possibility – many are calling it a vision for the “New Pittsburgh.”
-But economic growth, however, hasn’t reached everyone.
-In many communities across the region, there is evidence of persistent barriers, including racial disproportionality, relating to the incidence and impact of poverty.
-Our research reveals that these barriers affect about 30% of the regional population.
-Alarmingly, 18% of children under age 18 in our region live in poverty.
+Our research reveals that these barriers affect about 30% of the regional population, with 18% of children under age 18 living in poverty.
+COVID-19 has only made things more difficult.
 Wages have stagnated as the costs of housing, education and child care continue to rise, making it harder and harder for families to get by.
-The effects of poverty include poor-quality schools, inadequate transportation to jobs and job-training opportunities.
-And, there is disproportionate representation of people living in poverty, and specifically people of color, in the criminal justice system.
+The effects of poverty include poor-quality schools, inadequate transportation and a lack of jobs and job-training opportunities.
+And, there is disproportionate representation of people living in poverty, especially people of color, in the criminal justice system.

-We at The Pittsburgh Foundation want to be part of sustaining the New Pittsburgh by building bridges that connect all of our families, friends and neighbors to the region’s new opportunities.
+We at The Pittsburgh Foundation want to be part of sustaining Pittsburgh’s growth by building bridges that connect all of our families, friends and neighbors to the region’s opportunities.

-Changing the way we operate: Locally funded and locally focused, the Foundation and its donors have spent nearly 75 years working to improve quality of life in the region.
+Changing the way we operate: Locally funded and locally focused, the Foundation and its donors have spent more than 75 years working to improve quality of life in the region.
 But we recognize that our efforts haven’t always succeeded in addressing the root causes of the challenges that Pittsburghers face.
-To do that, we have to take aim at the cycle of generational poverty and lack of opportunity systemic forces that that limit access to economic opportunity and create inequities in people’s ability to meet their basic needs.
+To do that, we have to take aim at the cycle of generational poverty and the systemic forces that limit access to economic opportunity and create inequities that hamper people’s ability to meet their basic needs.
 We can’t do it alone.
 To get better results, we have to operate in fundamentally different ways.